cs-coding-exercises/values/README.md

 # Effort:
-It is a work in progress with about 8 or 9 hours of effort or learning Gherkin/Cucumber and going a little deeper with Ruby.
+It is a work in progress with about 8 or 9 hours of effort of learning Gherkin/Cucumber and going a little deeper with Ruby.

 # Ruby:
-The requesting company is one that uses Ruby.
+The role is one that involves Ruby.
 As such, Ruby was the language chosen for the steps and page object files.

 # Next Steps:
 The next steps will involve learning Cucumber and getting tests up and running against actual pages.

 A similar page to the one described in the exercise will be located and the three files will be re-done using Java/Cucumber.

-The more helpful cucumber tutorials, for the most part, seemed to use Java.
-As such, given more than a 4-8 hour time-frame, these would have been re-written using Java
+The more helpful cucumber tutorials found, for the most part, seemed to use Java.
+As such, given more than a 4-8 hour suggested time-frame, these would have been re-written using Java.